Skip to main content

 ACEdc

 ACEdc runs 15 products through NXEDC with a $7.90–$369 range.
 They specialize in haptic coins and textured pocket pieces, the kind of thing you buy to keep in your non-dominant hand during meetings.
-The Theme Noise Milk Cap haptic coin ($75) has a popularity score of 39.49 and is in stock.
+The Theme Noise Milk Cap haptic coin ($75) is in stock with above-average engagement across the catalog.

 JUZHEDC